jedi-academy/learn-4711/data/tutorials/ci-todo03.md

             return 0;
     }

-inside `makePrioritizedPanel`, we can now perform this sort...
+inside `makePrioritizedPanel`, after extracting the undone tasks, we can now perform this sort...

     // order them by priority
     usort($undone, "orderByPriority");